Gertrude Hall

-Gertrude Hall (8 September 1863 – 28 February 1961), also known as Gertrude Hall Brownell, was an American writer of poems, short stories, novels, and nonfiction.
+Gertrude Hall (September 8, 1863 – February 28, 1961), also known as Gertrude Hall Brownell, was an American writer of poems, short stories, novels, and nonfiction.
 She also translated works from the French.
-She was the second wife of American art and literary critic William Crary Brownell (1851–1928), whose work she anthologized and annotated after his death.
+She was the second wife of American art and literary critic William Crary Brownell (1851–1928); after his death she anthologized his work and wrote a memoir of their life together.

 Literary career

 Poetry

 Hall's first published book was Verses, in 1890.
 More volumes of poetry followed.
 Bliss Carmen responded to her work with a long article in The Chap-Book; about her untitled poem that begins, "A fair king's-daughther once possessed," Carmen wrote: "Such a thing is surely worthy of Blake, with his tenderness and his insight—yes, and his peculiar cadence, too.…I cannot find the need to temper praise of so supreme a thing with any adjective, with any reservation, however delicate."